Z0mbie001/BabyyPos/README.md

-# ComputerScienceNEA
+# BabyyPos

-My Computer Science NEA
+A basic Sever-Client Point-of-Sale system

 This project is being made for my computer science NEA for A-Level.
 I created a simple Point-Of-Sale Till system which could be used in a professional environment.